fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/New-AzureRmEventHubNamespace.md

 ```

 ## DESCRIPTION
-The **New-AzureRmEventHubNamespace** cmdlet creates a new namespace of type Event Hubs.
+The **New-AzureRmEventHubNamespace** cmdlet creates a namespace of type Event Hubs.

 ## EXAMPLES

-### Example 1
+### Example 1: Create an Event Hubs namespace
 ```
-PS C:\> New-AzureRmEventHubNamespace -ResourceGroupName MyResourceGroupName -NamespaceName MyNamespaceName -Location MyLocation
+PS C:\> New-AzureRmEventHubNamespace -ResourceGroupName "MyResourceGroupName" -NamespaceName "MyNamespaceName" -Location "USWest"
 ```

-Creates an Event Hubs namespace `MyNamespaceName` in the specified geographic location `MyLocation`, in resource group `MyResourceGroupName`.
+This command creates an Event Hubs namespace named MyNamespaceName in the specified geographic location USWest that belongs to the resource group named MyResourceGroupName.

 ## PARAMETERS